mysql-net/MySqlConnector/docs/content/api/MySqlConnector/MySqlBulkCopyColumnMapping/SourceOrdinal.md

 # MySqlBulkCopyColumnMapping.SourceOrdinal property

-The ordinal position of the source column to map from.
+The zero-based ordinal position of the source column to map from.

 ```csharp
 public int SourceOrdinal { get; set; }